 Tuition and fees are due prior to the start of classes unless an alternative payment arrangement is approved by the Business Office.
-Business Office staff are available to answer questions and accept checks Monday-Friday 8:30-11:30 a.m. and 1-4:30 p.m.
+Business Office staff are available to answer questions and accept checks.
 All other transactions are completed through MTSO's Populi Student Information/Learning Management System.